Margo Dean School of Ballet

 OBSERVATION OF CLASSES: Parents or guests are not permitted in the classroom while class is in session.
 However, during the last week of classes before Christmas break, parents and other guests will be invited to observe class.

 REPEATING LEVELS OF STUDY: Ballet classes do not progress at the same pace as traditional academic grades.
 It is common for students to repeat levels of study.
 Two or more years may be required before a student is ready for advancement to the next level.
-Parents and students ages 7 & up should not anticipate automatic annual level advancements.
+Accordingly, annual advancement to the next level of study is not automatic..